Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Sustainable tourism and hotel management.

-Requirements: Hotels must meet criteria in areas like energy use, water conservation, waste management, and environmental policies.
+What are the Requirements: Hotels must meet criteria in areas like energy use, water conservation, waste management, and environmental policies.
 Certification requires independent audits and compliance with sustainability standards.

-Description: Green Key Eco-Rating certifies hotels that adopt sustainable practices to reduce environmental impact and promote eco-friendly operations.
+What does it mean: Green Key Eco-Rating certifies hotels that adopt sustainable practices to reduce environmental impact and promote eco-friendly operations.

 Link: Green Key